Ayushmanonlycode/weather_app/README.md

 ## Key Decisions and Thought Processes

 ### State Management
-- **React Context API:** Used via the UserPreferencesContext and UserPreferencesProvider to manage global user preferences like theme and temperature unit.
+- **React Context API:** Used via the UserPreferencesContext and UserPreferencesProvider to manage global user preferences like theme, temperature unit, and favorite locations.
 - **Local State:** Used within various components and custom hooks to manage component-specific state.

 ### Styling